Air India Flight 182: Bombings

 Reyat would later testify that he travelled by ferry from Duncan to Vancouver that morning to work on his brother's truck.
 Phone records show someone called from his residence in Duncan to Johal's number at 10:50 a.m. and 4:00 p.m. later that day.
 Reyat was seen in the company of another East Indian man at the Auto Marine Electric store in Burnaby, near Parmar's house, between 10:00 a.m. and 11:30 a.m.
 He bought two 12 volt batteries similar to the one used in the explosive device tested in the woods, and they were to fit into a special metal bracket he had brought with him.
 Constable Clark-Marlowe later believed there was "ample time for Inderjit Singh Reyat to obtain the batteries at the Auto Marine Electric limited store in Burnaby, incorporate the batteries in the assembly of an explosive device and then have the device transported in a suitcase to the Vancouver airport".

 At 20:22 UTC (4:22 p.m.
-EDT), Canadian Pacific Air Lines Flight 60 arrived in Toronto twelve minutes late.
+EDT), Canadian Pacific Air Lines Flight 060 arrived in Toronto twelve minutes late.
+Baggage handlers were sorting out arriving and connecting baggage.
 Some of the passengers and baggage, including the bag M. Singh had checked in, were transferred to Air India Flight 182.
-In response to threats from Sikh activists, Air India had requested extra security, leading Canada to assign extra policemen in terminals in Toronto and Montreal, and all baggage was to be checked by X-ray or by hand.
-But after the x-ray machine broke down that day, inspectors used a portable PDD-4 explosive sniffer.
+In response to threats from Sikh terrorists, Air India had requested extra security, leading Canada to assign extra policemen in terminals in Toronto and Montreal, and all baggage was to be checked by X-ray or by hand.
+The x-ray machine broke down that day, however, so inspectors used a portable PDD-4 explosive sniffer.
 An Air India security officer had demonstrated that it made a loud scream when a lit match was held an inch away, and showed that it should be used around the edge of the bag being tested.
 Between 5:15 and 6:00, the sniffer was heard to beep at a soft-sided maroon suitcase with a zipper going all around; it beeped in a low volume near the zipper lock.
-But Air India was not informed since checkers were not instructed on how to react to only a short beep, so they allowed the bag to pass on its way.
+Because Air India baggage checkers were not instructed on how to react to only a short beep, they allowed the bag to pass on its way.
 Later investigation would determine that the two containers that could have contained M. Singh's bag were placed close to the sensitive electronic bay of the aircraft.